 As difficult as it may be to do, you need to get people to record their working times daily so that the data will mean something when you collect them.
 What's in it for them?
 Perhaps nothing.
+Perhaps future estimates will be better as a result of collecting accurate information on this project.
+In any case, you need accurate data, or you may as well not waste your time collecting them.

-Perhaps future estimates will be better as a result of colWhen people fill out time reports weekly, without writing down what they did daily, they are making up fiction.
-Such made-up data are almost worse than no data a t all.
+When people fill out time reports weekly, without writing down what they did daily, they are making up fiction.
+Such made-up data are almost worse than no data at all.